-- Core Strategy policy E1D requires safeguarding of the existing land and buildings for business use where they are in high quality suitable locations such as Deepdale Business Park.
-As the location is considered to be appropriate for business use, the proposal is contrary to policy E1D. - 2.
+- 1. Core Strategy policy E1 part D requires safeguarding of the existing land and buildings for business use where they are in high quality suitable locations such as Deepdale Business Park.
+As the location is considered to be appropriate for business use, the proposal is contrary to policy E1 part D. - 2.
 Policy HC1 does not permit new open market housing other than as an enhancement to a previously developed site.
 As this proposal offers no enhancement it is contrary to policy HC1.
-Furthermore, it is considered that the development would not deliver a significant amount of affordable housing to justify new open market housing and is therefore also contrary to the National Planning Policy Framework and the guidance provided within English National Parks and Broads: UK Government Vision and Circular 2010.
+Furthermore, it is considered that the development would not deliver affordable housing that would meet the identified local need to help justify new open market housing and is therefore also contrary to the National Planning Policy Framework and the guidance provided within English National Parks and Broads: UK Government Vision and Circular 2010.